mpearmain/MarineSense/README.md

 imbalances.
 For instance, a bulk carrier halfway through fulfilling a yearly contract for bauxite shipments can adjust its strategy if unexpected route blockages or commodity demand spikes occur mid-year.

-ForecastIQ addresses these challenges by integrating layers of static and dynamic data, scenario modelling, and user input within a multi-agent framework.
+MarineSense addresses these challenges by integrating layers of static and dynamic data, scenario modelling, and user input within a multi-agent framework.
 This approach yields coherent forecasts that adapt to unforeseen disruptions, leverage proprietary data for competitive advantage, and reflect granular maritime operational details.
-In doing so, ForecastIQ enables informed decision-making, strategic positioning, and opportunistic plays in a highly variable global marketplace.
+In doing so, MarineSense enables informed decision-making, strategic positioning, and opportunistic plays in a highly variable global marketplace.

-ForecastIQ addresses these challenges through:
+MarineSense addresses these challenges through:

 1. **Hierarchical Graph Structure:**
    Organises agents and sub-agents into orchestrators that manage data collection, forecasting, scenario generation, and downstream insights.